 Some requirements to begin the course will be the ability to read and write at the high school level.
 You'll need the basic math skills of addition, subtraction, multiplication, and division.
 During the course you'll learn electrical calculations, and these calculations may require you to achieve a higher level of competency.
+Learn a lot more about applying to trade school requirements by following the reference link below.

 Refrigeration & Electrical Theory